 Megan came to Generation Citizen in 2018 straight out of the classroom, having taught 9th grade Social Studies at Colorado River Collegiate Academy, an early college high school in Bastrop, TX.
 She played an integral role in GC coming to her campus after learning more about the program through a 2016 civic workshop held at the White House.
 Through her time working as a GC teacher, she saw her students truly understand the important role they play in their local community.
 Serving as the civic education leader in her district, she provided students additional opportunities to be active changemakers through partnerships with the University of Texas and the Annette Strauss Institute for Civic Life.
 A few of her career highlights include being awarded the 2016-2017 Bastrop ISD Secondary Teacher of the Year, receiving the first-ever TX GC Teacher Change Maker award in 2017, and watching her well-deserving students receive the 2017 GC Class Change Maker award.

 Megan’s passion lies in providing underrepresented youth with opportunities to lead and succeed, working with one of her GC class projects on starting a youth advisory council with the City of Bastrop.
-She feels that GC opens doors for students who may have historically had them closed and she’s excited to bring her civic and classroom knowledge to her Regional Program Manager position.
+She feels that GC opens doors for students who may have historically had them closed.

 She has lived in Iowa, Tennessee, and Texas, currently residing in the Dallas area.
 She received a bachelor’s degree in Criminal Justice Administration, and a master’s degree in Clinical Psychology, both from Middle Tennessee State University.
 Megan also has 8 years of community college teaching under her belt, working in both TN and TX.
 She enjoys spending time with her husband and 2 rambunctious daughters (Sophia & Chloe), hunting for new flavors of kombucha, and planning her next international adventure!